 At the camp, Maddie, like the others, endured sub-standard living conditions with communal latrines and a total lack of privacy.
 Prisoners had to work at either maintaining the camp or helping with the war effort (even though they were supposedly disloyal) earning between $8 and $19 a month (in 2012 dollars that is between $114 and $270 a month).

-As American casualties rose, the Army went around to the camps to recruit Japanese to serve in intelligence – translating, and Lane volunteered.
+As American casualties rose, the Army went around to the camps to recruit Japanese to serve in intelligence as translators, and Lane volunteered.
 He desperately wanted to show his loyalty.
 Now both the men Maddie loved were serving in the war, and Maddie was pregnant for real.

 Would any of them make it out?
 Would they reconcile?
 Could the wounds of prejudice and racism ever be healed?